mustafALshamari/code-examples/README.md

    - Technologies Used: PHP/laravel , ReacJs, SqlDB , Graphql , Docker
    - Url https://meraan.com/

-2. **Project Name 2:**
+2. **Content-Hub:**
-   - Description: Brief overview of the project.
-   - Technologies Used: List of technologies and programming languages involved.

-(Add more projects as needed)
+   - Description: Content-hub serves as a central hub connecting multiple services and offering APIs to construct XML books for the Code Standards-Building and Safety             domain.
+Utilizing the Content-api streamlines the process, making it easier for authors to update Code Standard books and providing the flexibility to modify content          efficiently.
+   - Technologies Used: NodeJs, ExpressJs , ReactJs, Docker , Microservices , Prisma , Postgre , OpenAPI

 ## Usage